hchiam/angularjsSandbox/README.md

 # Learning Angular.js
 Tutorials, modified code, and notes for future reference.

+Just one of the things I'm learning. https://github.com/hchiam/learning

 ## description:

 AngularJS is an open-source JavaScript framework (not a library) developed by Google.  (your code calls a library ; your code is called/"read" by a framework for "interpretation" etc.)